github/government.github.com/docs/accessibility.md

     criteria:
       - criterion: "(a) When software is designed to run on a system that has a keyboard, product functions shall be executable from a keyboard where the function itself or the result of performing a function can be discerned textually."
         support: Supports with exceptions
-        comments: GitHub desktop applications are built using platform-specific standards and best practices where possible.
-Primary functionality of both GitHub for Mac and GitHub for Windows is discernable textually and executable via keyboard.
+        comments: Primary functionality of both GitHub for Mac and GitHub for Windows is discernable textually and executable via keyboard.
 Some advanced features, such as listing or switching branches may require use of the Git command line interface.
       - criterion: "(b) Applications shall not disrupt or disable activated features of other products that are identified as accessibility features, where those features are developed and documented according to industry standards.
 Applications also shall not disrupt or disable activated features of any operating system that are identified as accessibility features where the application programming interface for those accessibility features has been documented by the manufacturer of the operating system and is available to the product developer."
         support:  Supports
-        comments: GitHub for Windows and GitHub for Mac
+        comments: GitHub desktop applications are built using platform-specific standards and best practices where possible.
       - criterion: "(c) A well-defined on-screen indication of the current focus shall be provided that moves among interactive interface elements as the input focus changes.
 The focus shall be programmatically exposed so that Assistive Technology can track focus and focus changes."
         support:  Supports with exceptions
         comments: Focus programmatically exposed for all primary functionality of both GitHub for Mac and GitHub for Windows.
 Some advanced features, such as listing or switching branches may require use of the Git command line interface.